-There are probably many historic hotels in Birmingham with a spa and swimming pool but I can’t imagine that many of them come with a moat.
-In fact, I was trying to think of any hotels with a moat which I’ve reviewed for ALadyofLeisure.com and I’m not sure there are any others.
-Which means that New Hall hotel and spa in Sutton Coldfield, just a few miles from the centre of Birmingham, is a rare hotel indeed.
+There are probably many historic hotels with a spa and swimming pool but I don’t think many of them can say they have their own moat, which makes New Hall hotel and spa in Sutton Coldfield, just a few miles from the centre of Birmingham, a rare hotel indeed.

 It’s not just any old moated hotel though – New Hall is actually reputed to be the oldest listed inhabited moat house in England.
 Dating from the 13th century, the manor house has over the centuries been a school, a hunting lodge, a private house and is now a luxury hotel owned by Hand Picked Hotels group – whose Brands Hatch hotel I reviewed last year.